2E0PGS/blog/_posts/2020-09-27-aspnet-core-2-2-angular-identityserver3.md

 });
 ```

+* You will also need to add this line: `app.UseAuthentication();`
+* Make sure it's order is before `app.UseMvc();` see: [Microsoft.AspNetCore.Mvc.Internal.ControllerActionInvoker:Information: Authorization failed for the request at filter](https://stackoverflow.com/a/46890346)

 ## ASP.NET Core 2.2 MVC

-Using `IdentityServer4.AccessTokenValidation` NuGet packages to auth against IdentityServer3.
+* Using the following NuGet packages to auth against IdentityServer3:
+    * `IdentityServer4`
+    * `IdentityServer4.AccessTokenValidation`

 ### Startup.cs